mauroavellaneda/Unsplash/README.md

 ### Future implementations

-1) Possibility to search images by topis and keywords
+1) Possibility to search images by topics and keywords
 2) Possibility to download images
 3) Bonus: To create a server to be able to create an accound and uploading images